pivot-access-ltd/bma-offline-docs/src/how-to-do-a-fresh-install-of-maas-5128.md

 <a href="#heading--upgrade-from-2-8-to-3-2"><h2 id="heading--upgrade-from-2-8-to-3-2">How to upgrade from 2.8 or lower to MAAS 3.2</h2></a>

-If you are running MAAS 2.8 or lower, you can upgrade directly to MAAS 3.2.
-You must first make sure that the target system is running Ubuntu 20.04 LTS or higher, by executing the following command:
+If you are running MAAS 2.8 or lower, you can't upgrade directly to MAAS 3.2:

+1. Make sure that the target system is running Ubuntu 20.04 LTS or higher:

 ```
 lsb_release -a